Hiking in Tasmania: Mount Field National Park and Cradle Mountain

 We took the 20-minute ferry from Cynthia Bay to Echo Point Walker's Hut and then walked back.
 The walk is 11 km long and takes 3–5 hours, with steep hill sections and a rough surface.
 It is close to the lake shore, and mostly through rainforest.

-To hike the last section of the famous track, we took the 20-minute ferry from Cynthia Bay to Echo Point Walker’s Hut.
-The 11-kilometre hike back takes 4 to 5 hours and includes steep hill sections and a rough surface.
+We took the 20-minute ferry from Cynthia Bay to Echo Point Walker’s Hut.
+From there, we hiked the last section of the famous Overland track.
+The 11-kilometre hike took us 5 hours to get back to Cynthia Bay.
+The track has some steep sections and a rough surface.
 It is mostly through rainforest and close to the lake.
 Understandably, some Overland Track hikers choose the ferry return attracted by having a hot shower, comfortable bed, and a good meal.

 There are many Leatherwood trees around St. Claire, and we always brought Leatherwood Honey from Mole Creek back home.
 Stephens Tasmanian Honey is the best